Dehydration In Children

 Offer your child liquids as directed:

-Ask your child's primary healthcare provider (PHP) how much liquid to offer each day and which liquids are best.
+Ask your child's healthcare provider how much liquid to offer each day and which liquids are best.
 During sports or exercise, and on warm days, your child needs to drink more often than usual.
 He may need to drink up to 8 ounces (1 cup) of water every 20 minutes.
 You may need to give your child an oral rehydration solution (ORS).
 An ORS contains the right amounts of salt, sugar, and minerals in water.
 A sports drink is not the same as an ORS.
-Do not give your child a sports drink without asking his PHP.
+Do not give your child a sports drink without asking his healthcare provider.

 Continue to breastfeed your baby or offer him formula even if he drinks ORS.
 Give him bland foods, such as bananas, rice, apples, or toast.
 Do not give him dairy products or spicy foods until he feels better.
 Do not give him soft drinks or fruit juices.
 These drinks can make your child's condition worse.